 Canadian YouTuber Evan Fong goes by the name "VanossGaming," and got his start playing a lot of Call of Duty and Grand Theft Auto.

 VanossGaming surged to popularity for his gaming montages, collaborating with other YouTubers and personalities to meld authentic review commentary with hilarious moments.

 In addition to running a gaming channel, VanossGaming makes and produces hip-hop tracks under the name Rynx.

-U.K. born Daniel Middleton started off specializing in Minecraft videos — which are wildly popular with younger viewers.
-He called his channel The Diamond Minecart at first, before evolving into DanTDM.
+U.K.-born Daniel Middleton started off specializing in Minecraft videos, which are wildly popular with younger viewers.
+He initially called his channel “The Diamond Minecart” before evolving into DanTDM.